Brentwood Discrimination Attorneys

 At Collins & Hunter, our experienced Brentwood discrimination lawyers are here to help.
 If you feel like you are being mistreated or harassed at your workplace, the law is designed to protect you.
 Your employer is not allowed to fire you, dock your pay, or deny you opportunities for advancement for filing a claim.

 You don’t have to put up with a hostile work environment.
 Call (615) 235-6648 to schedule a consultation at Collins & Hunter today.

 Types of Discrimination

 There are many reasons an employer could discriminate against an employee.
-Sometimes these discriminatory acts are personal, such as disagreeing with an employee’s politics, while others are subconscious.
+Sometimes these discriminatory acts are overt, while others are subconscious.
 It is possible for an employer to discriminate against you for your gender or race without even realizing they’re doing it.
 Whatever their reasons, they need to be held accountable so that you can enjoy a safe, productive work environment.

 Some types of discrimination include: